History of Freeview UK: 2013

 In July 2013 Ofcom announced that they would make some of the spectrum freed up from the analogue switchover to launch two additional terrestrial multiplexes that could carry ten high-definition channels.
 The BBC subsequently announced that it would launch high-definition versions of BBC Three, BBC Four, BBC News, CBBC and CBeebies.
 All these channels launched on 10 December 2013, with BBC Three and CBBC using vacant capacity on BBC's existing multiplex, while the others used the new capacity.

 One other HD channel, Al Jazeera English, had launched in November, also using the new multiplexes.

 2014

 Channel 5 +24 launched on 4 February on channel 55.
 Between 7 pm and midnight, it broadcasts the previous day's Channel 5 schedule.

 Movies4Men returned to Freeview nationwide.
 It had previously been Manchester only.

 Pop launched on 20 March 2014, making it the 8th children's channel (other than HD Channels) to launch on Freeview.

 Shop at Bid and Price Drop closed on 17 April 2014, with the channels being removed from the EPG on 25 April 2014.

 On 8 May 2014, Chart Show TV launched, but timeshares with Pop meaning it is night-time only.
 This arrangement was short-lived as Chart Show TV is now only available on the Manchester Stream.
 Pop became a 24/7 channel in the process.

-Tiny Pop launched in 20 October 2014, making it the 9th children's channel (other than HD channels) are launched on Freeview.
+Tiny Pop launched on 20 October 2014, making it the 9th children's channel (other than HD channels) are launched on Freeview.